 Particles and fields are described in a very different manner.
 While scalar fields define a single quantity as function of time and position in continuous space (or discrete space on a grid), particles are characterized by their position and momentum.
 For particles, this sums up to three position coordinates, the energy and three-momentum values at every point in time.
 Fields are described by continuous functions or $N^3$ values on a three-dimensional $N$-sized grid for the field $\phi(\bvec{x}, t)$ and its time derivative, $\dot \phi(\bvec{x}, t)$.

 To link these very different descriptions, common mathematical and physical properties have to be found.
 The most simple approach is to use energy and momentum.
 For particles, energy and momentum are directly given by their momentum four-vector.
 For a field we can employ the already discussed relations (\ref{theory:fieldParticle:fieldEnergy}) and (\ref{theory:fieldParticle:fieldMomentum}).
-A discrete interaction now maps to a discrete change of energy and momentum at a given position $x$ and time $t_k$.
-The field $\phi(\bvec{x}, t_k)$ is propagated with its undisturbed equations of motion and changed due to an interaction by a kick $\delta \phi(\bvec{x}, t_k)$ which changes the energy and momentum by the desired amount $\Delta E$ and $\Delta {\bf P}$.
+A discrete interaction now maps to a discrete change of energy and momentum at a given position $\bvec{x}$ and time $t_k$.
+The field $\phi(\bvec{x}, t_k)$ is propagated with its undisturbed equations of motion and changed due to an interaction by a kick $\delta \phi(\bvec{x}, t_k)$ which changes the energy and momentum by the desired amount $\Delta E$ and $\Delta \bvec{P}$.
 This leads to relations of four coupled non-linear equations,

 In general (\ref{eq:theory:FieldManipulationEnergy}) and (\ref{eq:theory:FieldManipulationMomentum}) have to be solved with a numerical non-linear equation solver.
-For $\Delta E < 0$ energy will be taken out of the field, $\Delta E > 0 $ will add this amount energy (the momentum analogously).
+For $\Delta E < 0$ energy will be taken out of the field, $\Delta E > 0 $ will add this amount energy (and analogously for the momentum).

-Without further constraints, equation (\ref{eq:theory:FieldManipulationEnergy}) and (\ref{eq:theory:FieldManipulationMomentum}) have either no solutions or infinitely many.
+Without further constraints, Eqs.\ (\ref{eq:theory:FieldManipulationEnergy}) and (\ref{eq:theory:FieldManipulationMomentum}) have either no solutions or infinitely many.
 To define and find unique solutions, the disturbance kick $\delta \phi(\bvec{x}, t_k)$ has to be parameterized.
-In general $\delta \phi(\bvec{x}, t_k)$ must have a finite support to keep causality.
+In general, $\delta \phi(\bvec{x}, t_k)$ must have a finite support to keep causality.
 Furthermore it can not be a point like disturbance as this will cause instabilities in the field equations as well as numerical problems \cite{WespPhDThesis}.
 Therefore, the parameterization should be as smooth as possible to avoid shocks and numerical artifacts on the scalar field.